jcklie/anki-maobi/README.md

 ### Can this be used on mobile?

 Sadly, Anki desktop addons do not work on mobile.
 A workaround can be found [here](https://github.com/jcklie/anki-maobi/issues/20#issuecomment-578490050).
 It uses the hand-written input of the mobile keyboard.
+An alternative to try is using [this](https://github.com/infinyte7/Anki-maobi) by [infinyte7](https://github.com/infinyte7).

 ### Does this run offline?